mhwlng/dashboard-elite/README.md

 It doesn't work on IOS, at the moment.

+When system names are underlined, clicking them will put the name on the clipboard.
+(So that the name can then be pasted in the galaxy map search box.)
+When using this feature on an external browser, then the system name is put on the clipboard of the elite dangerous PC, not the external device.

 The application window settings can be found in appsettings.json.
 There is also a Minimized value, that will automatically minimize the application at startup, after the initialization has finished.